DETAILED ACTION

 “storing a reward for a user performing an event of a game program as a first blockchain of a user account of the user in a connected blockchain network;”

-“extracting information about a reward of the user account deducted as a price for changing a parameter of the game program from a client connected by the user account;”
+“extracting information from the request signal about the reward of the user account deducted as the price for changing the parameter of the game program;”

 “distributing a second blockchain including information about the deducted reward to the connected blockchain network.”